 The security features of Backblaze and CrashPlan are quite a bit different.
 Backblaze offers SSL transfer encryption and 256-bit AES encryption for files stored on their servers.
 This is pretty much the industry standard at this point.
 They do, however, offer a personal key option which further secures your data and is not offered by some competitors.

 CrashPlan offers a more secure 448-bit encryption system with a private key option also available.
 Their data centers are also extremely well guarded by men and machines, with military standards in place to keep the physical servers and drives away from unwanted intruders.
-CrashPlan has clearly made security a prime focus, and the paranoid can rest easy knowing their data is in good hands.
+CrashPlan has clearly made security a prime focus.
+Thus, the paranoid can rest easy knowing their data is in good hands.

 CrashPlan vs Backblaze – Additional Features

 CrashPlan does what it does, and that’s about it.
 The service excels at backing up your data and making it easily accessible and restorable, but aside from that, there aren’t many bells and whistles.
-A mobile app gives you access to your data from wherever you’d like.
 There is also deleted file recovery and options to keep multiple file versions going all the way back to when the file was first uploaded if you get into the settings and tweak it a little.
 It’s also very much set it and forget it, with easy-to-use software and backups running automatically once set up.

 Backblaze is very similar in this regard.
 They don’t have file integrations or sharing, much like CrashPlan, and they have a mobile app.
 Backblaze, however, does have the ability to order your backups restored to a flash drive or external hard drive and shipped to you.
 This can be useful in certain situations, but for the cost, it would be cheaper to buy your own drive and download the data there instead.
 Backblaze also suffers the unfortunate “feature” of incredibly slow upload speeds, which would be a massive problem for those with a lot of data or those who access their data often.